siliconsocket/Pancakeswap-v2-trading-bot/README.md

+<H2><b>Wait with using the bot, seems like a new version of pancakeswap V2 came out, and the Factory and Router contract changed.</H2></b>

 # Pancakeswap trading bot
 A Pancakeswap trading client (and bot) with limit orders, stop-loss, custom gas strategies, a GUI and much more.